architsharm/ERC20-TOKEN-Solidity/README.md

 Transaction on the generated token can be done using MetaMask similar to any other ERC20 based token .

 Cheers :) , you have successfully created and deployed your first ERC20 token

+# Notes for further understanding
+ 1. Use safemath to avoid the memory leak problems in transaction done on testToken
+ 2. You can follow various twitter and telegram groups for further understanding of the subject
+ 3. Look into Truffle and ganache framework
+ 4. You can also try other ethereum contract languages like Viper instead of Solidity